Chinese Shar-Pei

 Shar-Peis have a life expectancy of 8 to 12 years.
 By watching out for the health issues that can affect the Shar-Pei breed, you can help your dog have a full lifespan and a happy life.

 • Skin Issues: Because of the folds in their skin, Shar-Peis can develop skin infections more easily than non-wrinkly breeds.
-This is why it’s so important to make sure their skin dries thoroughly after a bath or any time they’re in water.
-Pododermatitis refers to infections between the toes caused by short hair follicles.
-Treatment options include topical treatments, oral antibiotics or anti-fungals, depending on the cause.
-The Shar-Pei’s short hairs can also be a breeding ground for mites that cause Demodectic Mange.
-Demodetic mange occurs in pups with weakened immune systems, and the dog will lose hair in patches (starting around the eyes).
-Depending on the severity, it can be treated with topical ointments, shampoos or oral medication.
-The breed can also develop interdigital cysts, which are painful nodules between the toes.
+That’s why it’s so important to make sure their skin dries thoroughly after a bath or any time they’re in water.
+Pododermatitis refers to infections between the toes.
+Skin or foot infections may be treated with topical treatments, oral antibiotics or anti-fungals, depending on the cause.
+This breed can also develop interdigital cysts, which are painful nodules between the toes.
 Treatments range from topical ointments to surgery, depending on the severity.

 • Ear Infections: The Shar-Pei’s ears are very small, making them more prone to infections.
 In worst-case scenarios, they may require surgery.
-However, some veterinarians may provide ear disinfectants to help prevent infections.
+However, your veterinarian may recommend weekly prophylactic ear cleaning to help prevent infections from occurring.

 • Hypothyroidism: As many as one in five Shar-Peis may have a thyroid deficiency.
-Sometimes skin issues are the first sign of a problem.
-Hypothyroidism can be managed through medication.
+Symptoms include weight gain, hair loss and lethargy.
+Hypothyroidism can typically be managed through daily medication.

 Chinese Shar-Pei History